 Jurisdiction clause in general terms and conditions may be insufficient

 After the transition period, it will no longer be a party to the Brussels I recast Regulation, which addresses which courts have jurisdiction as well as whether foreign judgments may be executed.
-Instead, the courts of the UK will apply the Hague Choice of Court Convention.
-The latter appears to be rather stricter than the Brussels I recast Regulation where the jurisdiction clauses are concerned.
+At first it seemed that, instead, the courts of the UK would apply the Hague Choice of Court Convention, as the UK had filed an act of accession to that Convention at the end of December 2018.
+This Convention appears to be rather stricter than the Brussels I recast Regulation where the jurisdiction clauses are concerned.
 The English wording of the Hague Choice of Court Convention explicitly refers to an "exclusive choice of court agreement".
 This wording suggests that parties should reach mutual agreement on the competent court.
 This begs the question whether a unilateral jurisdiction clause in general terms and conditions – which may not be explicitly agreed between the parties – meets this requirement.

 Consumer law may require attention where diverging future regulations are concerned

 Each EU country (including the UK) has transposed EU consumer law into local law.
-We do not expect Brexit to majorly affect this – although problems may arise where the interpretation of this EU consumer law by the courts of the UK differs from that of the EU Court of the Justice.
+We do not expect Brexit to majorly affect this – although problems may arise where the interpretation of this EU consumer law by the courts of the UK will differ from that of the EU Court of the Justice.
+The jurisdiction of the EU Court of Justice will come to an end.
+The relevant question then arises as to how the UK will subsequently deal with the the EU Court of Justice case law.
+This could potentially affect consumer's abilities to exercise their rights.
 We do expect, however, that where future consumer law is concerned, EU consumer law and local UK consumer law will be diverging, as the UK will no longer be obliged to implement the many rules that the EU is currently developing within this area of law.
 In principal, diverging systems in themselves are not necessarily problematic.
 This may change, however, if it should turn out that the local rules applied in the UK are stricter than those developed by the EU.

 Practical advice for (drafting) commercial contracts